I quit my job with no plan. Should you do the same?

 So in July, I put in my two weeks notice without the faintest idea of what to do next, and I couldn’t have felt better.

 Learning to rest

-My biggest fears in leaving my job were the social blowback that would come from being a quitter or that doing so could forever derail my career.
-The former never came (the jury’s still out on the latter).
+My biggest fears in leaving my job were the social blowback from being a quitter or that doing so could forever derail my career.
+The former never came.
 People seemed very happy for me and wished me a relaxing time off, and my final week of work felt like a happy ending after five years in a grueling role.
 Our department’s vice president had a Zoom call with me to say goodbye and shared that he, too, took an extended work break earlier in life.
 He said it was the best thing he did for his career.
 My boss shared a similar story of gainful unemployment, traveling the country for a few months, and finding his way into a new job he loved.